 Favorite Post: The Grasshopper

-When it comes to spirits, cocktails, bartending, and lifestyle, Liquor.com is the king in these arenas.
-On top of their day-to-day content where they cover everything mentioned above, hundreds of bartenders from all over the world contribute to their archives with recipes & stories, they’ve made throughout their careers.
+When it comes to spirits, cocktails, bartending, and lifestyle, Liquor.com is king.
+On top of their day-to-day content where they cover everything mentioned above, hundreds of bartenders from all over the world contribute to their archives with recipes and stories.
 If you’re a bartender or cocktail enthusiast with an interesting story or recipe, you should seriously consider contributing too!
+Liquor.com was acquired by DotDash, but their content only seems to have gotten better.

 Favorite Post: Tequila

-Tom… You said you were going to talk about bartending blogs, not wine blogs.
+You said you were going to talk about bartending blogs, not wine blogs.
 Well, I’m sorry.
 I like wine and I think learning about wine is an important part of being a great bartender too.
 Among all the websites out there teaching wine, Wine Folly is my favorite.
-All of their articles & Infographics are easy to understand and well-presented, they’re great at writing and they’re even better and at designing.
+All of their articles and infographics are easy to understand and well-presented.
+Wine Folly is great at writing and they’re even better at designing.

 Favorite Post: Common Types of Wine (the top varieties)